 Also, keep in mind what you might unknowingly reveal in your comments and reactions on social media that could be a giveaway.

 Lastly: do reveal nothing in out out-of-office reply.
 Simply have it state you’re out of the office and vaguely when you’re back.
 Don’t give away the exact details.
-Some out of office replies are creative saying: I’ll be out of office and traveling Europe from the 1st of September and be back the 15th of October.
-Instead write: I’ll be out of office and back mid-October.
+Some out-of-office replies are creative, saying: I’ll be out of the office and traveling Europe from the 1st of September and be back the 15th of October.
+Instead, write: I’ll be out of the office and back mid-October.
 See how you accomplish the same without giving any details away?
-Anyone can just mail you and get this vital information otherwise.
+Anyone can mail you and get this vital information otherwise.

 2. Burglars are targeting your GPS in the car